 4.8 Social Media Integration

-Smaller companies may find it more convenient to have one person running their website and all of their social media accounts, but most medium or larger enterprises will have one team that manages their website, and another that leads social media strategy.
+Smaller companies may find it more convenient to have one person running their website and all of their social media accounts, but most medium or larger enterprises will have a full team that manages their website, and another that leads social media strategy.
 These are often situated in a marketing or communications office.
-Both the web team and the social media communication team need to interact and communicate regularly so that the website and social media accounts have consistent messaging, tone and usability.
+Both the web team and the social media communication teams need to interact and communicate regularly so that the website and social media accounts have consistent messaging, tone and usability.

 Web Teams